Deltares/Wflow.jl/docs/src/vertical/sbm.md

 ```

 Then the potential rise `maxcapflux` is scaled using the distance between the roots and the
-water table as follows in the code block below (`i` refers to the Vector position of each cell
+water table as follows in the code block below (`i` refers to the index of the vector that
-within the spatial domain):
+contains all active cells within the spatial model domain):

 ```julia
     if sbm.zi[i] > rootingdepth